RosanaFSS/TryHackMe/Linux File System Analysis.md

 <br>

-<p>Alternatively, to list all of the members of a specific group, we can run the following command:</p>
+<p>To determine which groups a specific user is a member of, we can run the following command:</p>

 <pre><code>investigator@ip-10-10-226-120:~$ groups investigator
 investigator : investigator adm dialout cdrom floppy sudo audio dip video plugdev netdev lxd
 </code></pre>

 <p>Alternatively, to list all of the members of a specific group, we can run the following command:</p>p>

 <pre><code>investigator@ip-10-10-226-120:~$ getent group admin
 admin:x:116: